AndreasExner/AgentsHackathon/Setup/Sandbox environment setup guide.md

 ## Sandbox environment setup guide

-You can access the environment by using a W365 desktop (recommended) or a separate (Edge) browser profile.
+You can access the environment by using a Windows 365 desktop (store app recommended or a separate (Edge) browser profile).

-### 1. Install the W365 Store App
+### 1. Install the Windows Store App

-The most convenient way to access the environment is W365.
-All you need is the “Windows App” from the Microsoft Store:
+The most convenient way to access the environment is the Windows app from the Microsoft Store:

 [https://apps.microsoft.com/detail/9N1F85V9T8BN?hl=de-degl=DEocid=pdpshare](https://apps.microsoft.com/detail/9N1F85V9T8BN?hl=de-de&gl=DE&ocid=pdpshare)